by Susan Flantzer © Unofficial Royalty 2020

 However, William Rufus’ younger brother Henry was among the hunting party that day and would have benefited directly from his death.
 Henry was among the nobles who abandoned William Rufus’ body in the New Forest.
 William Rufus’ elder brother Robert Curthose was still on crusade, so Henry was able to seize the crown of England for himself despite the pact his two elder brothers had made stating that if one of them died without heirs, both Normandy and England would be reunited under the surviving brother.

 Henry hurried to Winchester to secure the royal treasury.
-The day after William Rufus’ funeral at Winchester, the nobles elected Henry king.
+The day after William Rufus’ funeral at Winchester, Henry was elected king by the nobles.
 Henry then left for London where he was crowned King Henry I of England three days after William Rufus’ death by the Bishop of London.
 Henry did not wait for the Archbishop of Canterbury to arrive.
 If William Rufus’ death was a conspiracy, the new King Henry I could have easily squelched any investigation and kept Walter Tirel free from any consequences.
+Some modern historians find the assassination theory credible.
+Others say that hunting accidents were common as evidenced by William Rufus’ brother and nephew dying in hunting accidents and there is not enough hard evidence to prove murder.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.